 The most important line is the last one, which shows what the actual problem is.
-There are a lot of different kinds of errors, but here are some of the most common ones:
+Here are some of the most common kinds of errors:

 SyntaxErrormeans your code was malformed and Python didn't know to parse it.
 You'll get this if you forget the closing quote on a string, try to use a function without parentheses or write a nonsenical line like

 a =.
-Syntax errors are the only kind that will be caught as soon as you try to run the program - with other kinds of errors, Python won't know there's a problem until it gets to the line that has it, so you'll see the program execute up to that point and then crash.
+Syntax errors are the only kind that will be caught as soon as you try to run the program, since with other kinds of errors, Python won't know there's a problem until it gets to the line that has it, so you'll see the program execute up to that point and then crash.
 (As a result, syntax errors don't show the "

 Traceback (most recent call last):" line.)

 NameErrorof course is what you get when you use a variable you didn't define.
 The most common cause of this is typo (again, unless you're a way more accurate typist than me).

 TypeErroris what you get for doing something like